 NMTEC 280 Computed Tomography for Nuclear Medicine • 3 Cr.

 Provides didactic instruction in CT scanning, as is pertinent to its application to nuclear medicine procedures.
 Includes information relevant to production and detection of X-rays in CT, instrumentation and image reconstruction, specific technique applications, patient care and quality control.
-Prerequisite: Acceptance into the program or permission of program chair.
+Prerequisite: acceptance into program or permission of program chair.

 After completing this class, students should be able to:

 - Discuss reconstruction techniques used in CT scanners

 - Describe the acquisition of a CT image set, including the use of oral and IV contrast

 - Describe CT image display, including HU’s and standard windowing